john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/portfolio/document.md

 ## `parse`

 Parses a document into dictionary form, and applies a mapping dict.
-Currently supports any file in `html`, `xml`, and some `txt` formats.
+Currently supports any file in `html`, `xml`, has limited support for `.pdf`, and some `txt` formats.
 Most do not have mapping dicts written yet, so are a bit less standardized.

 ## `visualize`